MoonManEnt/mavro-pro-ai-marketing-os/replit.md

 # Mavro Pro - Unified AI Marketing OS

 ## Overview
 Mavro Pro is a full-stack AI-powered marketing operating system designed to combine enterprise-grade backend functionality with a polished, persona-driven frontend experience.
-It serves as a comprehensive marketing management platform offering AI assistance, campaign management, analytics, and content creation capabilities.
+It serves as a comprehensive marketing management platform offering AI assistance, campaign management, analytics, and advanced data intelligence capabilities.
 The project's vision is to provide sophisticated business software that is both powerful enough for enterprise boardrooms and intuitive for rapid decision-making, transforming marketing operations with AI.
+Core focus areas include Reviews Intelligence Hub, Compliance Intelligence Center, and Grio Academy.

 ## User Preferences
 Preferred communication style: Simple, everyday language.